metabit1000/VirtualNetwork_OpenWrt_Docker/README.md

 Repository for scripts used in my final degree project of Bachelor's degree in Informatics Engineering (UPC).

 The project consists of a consistent case study about virtualization of routers to have Internet access redundancy.
 The objective has been to install a computer network with different virtual routers running in Docker containers that implement this redundancy, in addition to the experimental study of their behavior.
 As a virtual router, the Linux-based distribution OpenWrt has been used, which implements a router designed for embedded systems.
-For the redundancy of routers, a  research has been done first to decide the best option within the possibilities offered by OpenWrt (mwan3 package).
+For the redundancy of routers, a  research has been done first to decide the best option within the possibilities offered by OpenWrt (mwan3 package has finally used).
 And finally, a network monitoring system (Nagios) has been installed to detect the failover of the main route and also to check the status of the virtual routers on the network.

 Links to the technologies used:
 - OpenWrt info: https://openwrt.org/about